 She has performed with various dance teams and continues to attend conventions to broaden her dance technique and dance experience.
 After college, Brooke received her DIVIDA Ballroom Certification at the North Carolina Ballroom Teachers' College.
 She then lived in New York and taught preschool creative dance at New York Kids Club while interning with Parsons Dance Company and dancing with bnw:dance Company.

 While at Myrick’s School of Dance, she was a member of a competitive clogging team starting at the age of 8.
 A 2006 graduate of North Carolina State University with a Bachelors Degree in Biological Sciences, she is employed by GlaxoSmithKline as a chemist.
 In 2010, Kara became a licensed Zumba instructor.
 She has been teaching Zumba at AIM since March 2011 and in charge of the Clogging Program since 2012.

 Kara was born and raised in Roanoke Rapids, NC.
 She is a member of a large family with two sisters, one brother, 4 nieces, and 2 nephews.
-She currently lives in Zebulon, NC with her husband Chris and their four legged daughter Keeper.
+She currently lives in Zebulon, NC and is a proud boy mom to Bryson & Easton.